CASE STUDIES

 ……………………………………………………………………..

-So how do WaveMark’s RFID cabinets help people make better decisions?
-“Yes, we’re good at counting,” says Endicott.
-“And we help hospital staff manage expired product and replenish product automatically.
-We save lots of time on the operational side.
-But the real dollar savings come from the data that allows staff to answer critical bottom-line questions:
+So how do these RFID cabinets help people make better decisions?
+The real dollar savings come from the data that allows staff to answer critical bottom-line questions:

-At a time when cost reduction in health care could not be more critical, Endicott insists it is “definitely about the data.”
+At a time when cost reduction in health care could not be more critical, data is crucial.
 Especially when 10-15 percent of the volume of products in a hospital represents 80-90% of the cost.
 Of the some 15,000 items on a hospital’s regular shopping list, about 85 percent cost $5-10 apiece.
 Syringes, drapes, bandages, products they buy a lot of.
 That leaves 2500 or so items that average around $800 each.
 So there’s a steep cost differentiation between the bundle of cheaper products and the expensive medical devices, where they need just enough, but not too much due to the cost burden.

 How it works

-That’s where WaveMark CIMS, a clinical inventory management system, comes in.
+That’s where this clinical inventory management system, comes in.
 RFID tags are placed on each item as it’s received through the hospital supply chain.
-Product information is captured from the product bar code, assigned to the RFID tag, and saved into the WaveMark CIMS database for real-time medical device tracking via the internet.
+Product information is captured from the product bar code, assigned to the RFID tag, and saved into the system’s database for real-time medical device tracking via the internet.
 No huge IT investment that has to be embedded into the hospital data center.

 And yes, it is a subscription service, not a capital acquisition.
-WaveMark retains ownership of the equipment.
-Hospitals and surgi-centers subscribe to the service, which WaveMark updates continuously.
+The customer retains ownership of the equipment.
+Hospitals and surgi-centers subscribe to the service, which the customer updates continuously.
 No more technology obsolescence.

-Medical OEMs, with lots of product in the field on consignment, are also benefiting from WaveMark CIMS.
+Medical OEMs, with lots of product in the field on consignment, are also benefiting.
 Historically, these manufacturers have struggled with a lack of visibility to these expensive resources with no way to track expired product.
-With WaveMark’s solution, they can provide better service to their customers, a more cost-effective supply chain for their shareholders and, ultimately, improved patient safety.
+With this solution, they can provide better service to their customers, a more cost-effective supply chain for their shareholders and, ultimately, improved patient safety.

 All models feature RFID technology and are built of high grade steel and engineering thermoplastics.
 They are each subjected to a rigorous cycle of quality testing that includes: